The true tale of a Courageous Cape Cod Canada Goose.

 "How do you do that?" they often ask.

 When you bond with geese or any other creature, you will realize that they don't all look alike.
-Every goose is a unique individual with his/ her own distinct personality.
+Every goose is a unique individual with his/ her own distinct look and personality.

-Ganders are generally more talkative than female geese.
-They're also generally more approachable.
-Ganders look masculine; they are generally more muscular, stout, and agressive.
+Ganders are generally more talkative than geese.
+They're also generally more approachable and more rambunctious.
+Ganders look masculine; they are generally more muscular, stout, and aggressive.
 When you watch two geese fight, they're usually ganders.
 Female geese may engage in battles, too, but less frequently than ganders.
 Female geese look feminine and have smaller bone structures.
 They're usually more reserved and quieter than ganders.

 Often with pairs, the ganders hold their necks up in an erect fashion while their females have their heads lowered in an S-pattern.